tytydraco/yessleep/out/Arctica.md

 Chloe looked up from her laptop and confirmed, "The ice is steady."

 London nodded briefly before grabbing the bars beneath the Dowler.
 "Lowering stands by 5 feet."
 The legs collapsed around the hole, reminding me of a king crab if it could squat.
 "Pushing through the end cap."
-I could almost hear it pop as the drill hit the ice on the other side.
+I could almost hear it pop as the drill pierced into the ice on the other side.

 The three of us looked at each other.
 I didn't know I had been holding my breath until Chloe broke the silence, "Here's to going where no one's been in over a million years," she shouted.
 I couldn't help but smile.
 She held up two fingers at me, "2 meters."